aspose-drawing/Aspose.Drawing-Documentation/net/showcases/celtic-heart/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 In our Celtic Heart showcase, we created a figure that also consists of two linked paths.
 The internal path is a knot with 10 nodes (and accordingly, 10 self-intersections), while the external second path resembles a large heart and has 6 intersections with the first path.
-In three nodes, the second path crosses above the first one, and in three other nodes, it goes below another ribbon.
+In three nodes, the second path crosses above the first one, and in three other nodes, it goes below another path.
 </p>

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-We create a `Node` object that describes the point where ribbon segments intersect.
-The path contains multiple alternations where the ribbon passes beneath and then above another ribbon.
-Therefore, each Node has one ribbon that takes the upper route and two ribbons where segments pass beneath the upper ribbon.
-Consequently, the `Ribbon` object has its path with three Nodes: the starting Node, where the ribbon begins from beneath an upper ribbon, the Node where the ribbon takes the upper route above another ribbon, and the ending Node, where the ribbon once again passes beneath another ribbon.
-Additionally, the ribbon includes its text and a list of shifts that indicate the positions, angles, and corrections (hints) for each symbol.
+We create a `Node` object that describes the point where paths intersect.
+The path contains multiple alternations where the path passes beneath and then above another path.
+Therefore, each Node connects to one ribbon that takes the upper route and two ribbons that hide beneath the upper ribbon.
+Consequently, the `Ribbon` object has its path with three Nodes: the starting Node, where the ribbon begins from beneath an upper ribbon, the Node where the ribbon takes the upper route above another ribbon, and the ending Node, where the ribbon once again goes beneath another ribbon.
+Additionally, the ribbon includes its text and a list of shifts that indicate the positions, angles, and corrections (hints) for each text symbol.
 </p>

 ```cs